The International Traffic in Arms Regulations (ITAR)

 What is a US person for ITAR?

-Pursuant to the EAR and the ITAR, a U.S. Person includes : any individual who is granted U.S. citizenship; or. any individual who is granted U.S. permanent residence ("Green Card" holder); or. any individual who is granted status as a "protected person" under 8 U.S.C.
+According to the EAR and the ITAR, a U.S. Person includes any individual who is granted U.S. citizenship or U.S. permanent residence ("Green Card" holder), or.
+Any individual who is granted status as a "protected person" under 8 U.S.C.
 1324b(a)(3);

 What is the Munitions List?

-The United States Munitions List (USML) is a list of articles, services, and related technology designated as defense- and space-related by the United States federal government.
-This designation is pursuant to sections 38 and 47(7) of the Arms Export Control Act (22 U.S.C.
+The United States Munitions List (USML) lists articles, services, and related technology designated by the United States federal government as defense—and space-related.
+This designation is according to sections 38 and 47(7) of the Arms Export Control Act (22 U.S.C.
 2778 and 2794(7)).

 What is ITAR and EAR?